 Step 3: Set Up Your Domain & Web Hosting

 So we’ve arrived at the main part of the article – registering your domain.
-As I mentioned, we’ll be using Bluehost as the reference here because it’s simply the best web host in my opinion.
+As I mentioned, we’ll be using SiteGround as the reference here because it’s simply the best web host in my opinion.

 Follow the screenshots below to get started and get your blog ready in less than 10 minutes!

-First step, click on this link and you’ll be brought to the screenshot page below.
+In the first step, click on this link and you’ll be brought to the screenshot page below.

 Basically, there are 3 plans – Basic, Plus and Choice Plus.
 If you just started out and don’t want anything fancy, go for Basic.
 Personally, I think the Basic plan does a pretty great job and is perfect for any startup blogger.

 When you start getting more and more traffic to your website, then you should consider an upgrade.
 Bluehost customer service will be more than happy to assist you with this.